ericpopivker/.NET-Fiddle-Language-Template/README.md

 Here are the data structures that will need to be extended:

-NancyFxCodeBlock : CodeBlock   (See MvcCodeBlock)
+- NancyFxCodeBlock : CodeBlock   (See MvcCodeBlock)
  View
  Controller
  NancyModule

-NancyFxValidationError : ValidationError
+-NancyFxValidationError : ValidationError
   NancyFxFileType  (similar to MvcFileType)

-NancyFcCodeHelper.GetAutoCompleteItems() need to take one extra parameter NancyFxFileType
+- NancyFcCodeHelper.GetAutoCompleteItems() need to take one extra parameter NancyFxFileType

 NOTE: we don't support Auto Complete in MVC view right now, so may not be possibly in NancyFx

+Several unit tests specific to languages can be skipped like the ones related to Console.ReadLine.